 We have audited the accompanying consolidated balance sheet of Rayovac Corporation and Subsidiaries as of September 30, 1997, and the related consolidated statements of operations, shareholders' deficit, and cash flows for the year then ended.
 These financial statements are the responsibility of the Company's management.
 Our responsibility is to express an opinion on these financial statements based on our audit.
-The accompanying consolidated financial statements of Rayovac Corporation and Subsidiaries as of June 30, 1996 and September 30, 1996, and for each of the years ended June 30, 1995 and 1996, and the transition period from July 1, 1996 to September 30, 1996, were audited by other auditors whose report thereon dated November 22, 1996, except for notes 2n and 2r as to which the date is April 1, 1998 expressed an unqualified opinion on those statements.
+The accompanying consolidated financial statements of Rayovac Corporation and Subsidiaries as of June 30, 1996 and September 30, 1996, and for each of the years ended June 30, 1995 and 1996, and the transition period from July 1, 1996 to September 30, 1996, were audited by other auditors whose report thereon dated November 22, 1996, expressed an unqualified opinion on those statements.